 One key benefit of REITs over crowdfunding is the level of automatic diversification.
 Each share of a REIT contains stock in multiple companies, instantly diversifying your investment.
 Another key benefit is liquidity.
 You can buy and sell REITs any time you choose; there’s no need to wait for the completion of a project or a maturity date.

-And here are the downside to REITs as compared to crowdfunding:
+And here are the downsides to REITs as compared to crowdfunding:

-is a special type of crowdfunding relationship between a fund sponsor and the group of investors.
+Real estate syndication is a special type of crowdfunding relationship between a fund sponsor and a group of investors.

 Syndication is very similar to crowdfunding, and is often used synonymously, but is actually a bit different.
 Unlike generic crowdfunding, syndication joins the fund sponsor and all investors into a single legal entity, which then buys and owns the property.
 This is an important distinction because it creates a stable legal ownership structure (often a Delaware Statutory Trust) and lends transparency to the transaction.